-- 20.5.1: A trophy is awarded to the winner of each of the individual competitions and technical challenges. - 20.5.2.
-A trophy is awarded to the teams second and third in the KidSize 3-3 soccer game and the TeenSize Dribble and Kick competition. - 20.5.3: Certificates are awarded to the teams second and third in the technical challenges. - 20.5.4: The Louis Vuitton Humanoid Cup is awarded to the team ranked first in the Best Humanoid list.
+20.5.1.
+A trophy is awarded to the winner of each of the individual competitions and technical challenges.

+20.5.2.
+A trophy is awarded to the teams second and third in the KidSize 3-3 soccer game, the TeenSize 2-2 soccer games and the AdultSize Dribble and Kick competition.

+20.5.3.
+Certificates are awarded to the teams second and third in the technical challenges and to the teams ranked second and third in the Best Humanoid list.

+20.5.4.
+The Louis Vuitton Humanoid Cup is awarded to the team ranked first in the Best Humanoid list.

-Appendix A
+Appendix